jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 #### Role Access

-These are the roles and rules with respect to billing, and organizations.
+These are the roles and rules with respect to billing and organizations.

 | End User                                | Is Creator | Is Current Buyer             | Roles                      |
 |-----------------------------------------|------------|------------------------------|----------------------------|